jobf/ob.exposehtml/readme.md

 ## Why?

-I wanted to be change some in game values on a game that had a resolution of 64 x 64 pixels where there is barely enough space for words let alone UI controls.
+I wanted to be ale change some in game values on a game that had a resolution of 64 x 64 pixels where there is barely enough space for words let alone UI controls.

 ## How?